 The ground level of Henderson will be renovated and dedicated to the developing PA^ program.
 Extensive renovations include: combining rooms 12 and 14 into a large simulation lab with six exam rooms and two simulation labs along with adjacent faculty observation area; conversion of rooms 23 and 25 into a large lecture room; a dedicated quiet study room for PA and nursing students; and construction of a conference room at the end of the hallway.
 PA faculty offices will also be located on this floor.

 Two existing classrooms on the second floor of Henderson – rooms 201 and 210 – will also receive updates such as new seating, white boards and technology, air conditioning improvements and aesthetic touches.
 Construction is expected to begin immediately after commencement in May 2018, and conclude by the end of summer.

-* Upon approval of the curriculum for the four-year BSN program, the New Jersey Board of Nursing grants provisional accreditation for the program.
+* The New Jersey Board of Nursing granted approval and provisional accreditation for the program.
 Full accreditation from the Board is only granted after the first cohort of students complete the program and achieves the requisite passing rate on the NCLEX licensure exam.

 ^ The College of Saint Elizabeth MS in Physician Assistant Program has applied for Accreditation-Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The CSE MS PA Program anticipates matriculating its first class in October 2019, pending achieving Accreditation-Provisional status at the June 2019 ARC-PA meeting.